barreiro-r/HLA_genotyping/version_2/README.md

     --sequencing \
     --use-PS 0.0001

-The final VCF file is a phased biallelic VCF.
+# The final VCF file is a phased biallelic VCF.
 ```

-> [!WARNING]
-> You may adjust the number of threads, the interactions scheme.
-Include the map file `--map` is optional.
-However, never forget to include `--sequencing` and `--use-PS`

 ## 8. Convert the biallelic VCF to multi-allelic VCF